 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

-Keith: One of my biggest pet peeves when traveling is paying resort fees, especially at hotels that are NOT resorts.
-It seems like lots of hotels have started charging extra resort-style fees, sometimes called an amenity fee or destination fee.
+One of my biggest pet peeves when traveling is paying resort fees, especially at hotels that are NOT resorts.
+It seems like lots of hotels have started charging extra resort-style fees, sometimes called an amenity fee, destination fee, or facility fee.

 Why Do Hotel Resort Fees Exist?